tsitu/mht-testbed/README.md

 ### :chart_with_upwards_trend: [Marketplace Analyzer](https://tsitu.github.io/MH-Tools/analyzer.html)

-> Provides overview of each marketplace transaction as well as a summary table with useful aggregate data.
+> Provides a record of every marketplace transaction as well as summary tables with useful aggregations.

 Type | Description
 -- | --
-Unit | aaaa
-Transaction | a
+Transaction | Gold spent or received in a single trade Price | Amount ÷ Quantity
-Tariff | 10% (not rounded so there's decimals)
+Unit Price | How much you paid for a single unit in a transaction Amount | Total spent or received for a single item and action, including tariffs Tariffs | 10% calculated on total amount (Amount ÷ 1.1) instead of on every transaction

 <div align="right"><a href="#book-table-of-contents">Top</a></div>